When Do You Need Joint Tenancy?

 Q: Does a joint tenancy between husband and wife disinherit the children?

 A: Yes, because the entire property in joint tenancy passes to the survivor free from any obligation to the children.
-An experience that has happened with unfortunate frequency is for the surviving widow to remarry and place the property in joint tenancy with the second husband with the result that upon her death, the stepfather gets it all to the exclusion of the children.
+An experience that has happened with unfortunate frequency is for the surviving widow to remarry and place the property in joint tenancy with the second husband, with the result that upon her death, the stepfather gets the property to the exclusion of the children.

-When property is placed in joint ownership with someone other than the spouse, a Federal Gift Tax may be due.
+When property is placed in joint ownership with someone other than the spouse, a federal gift tax may be due.
 If one person provides the entire purchase price and title is taken jointly with a person other than the spouse, a gift of half the property is made.
-Two exceptions to this rule are joint bank accounts and U.S. Savings Bonds.
-There is no gift until and unless the funds are withdrawn from the joint account or Savings Bond by the persons who did not provide the money deposited.
-For many gifts, the first $13,000 in value per year per donee is excluded from Gift Tax and other exclusions and credits may apply.
+Two exceptions to this rule are joint bank accounts and U.S. savings bonds.
+There is no gift until and unless the funds are withdrawn from the joint account or savings bond by the person who did not provide the money deposited.
+For many gifts, the first $13,000 in value per year per donee is excluded from gift tax and other exclusions and credits may apply.

-Q: If a person buys property and takes title in joint tenancy, is the property taxed in his or her estate at the time of death?
+Q: If a person buys property and takes title in joint tenancy, is the property taxed in their estate at the time of death?

-In addition, under certain circumstances, the Federal Generation-Skipping Transfer tax may apply to impose an additional tax liability on a deceased joint owner’s estate if the surviving joint tenant is in his or her grandchildren’s generation or in a lower generation, such as great-grandchildren.
+In addition, under certain circumstances, the federal generation-skipping transfer tax may apply to impose an additional tax liability on a deceased joint owner’s estate if the surviving joint tenant is in their grandchildren’s generation or in a lower generation, such as great-grandchildren.